Ethnic groups in Vojvodina: Bunjevci

 There are 10,949 Bunjevci in Vojvodina or 0.6% of the population.
 The largest concentrations of Bunjevci are found in the cities of Subotica (7.3%) and Sombor (1.8%).
 Settlements with ethnic Bunjevac relative majority include two villages in the administrative area of the City of Subotica: Ljutovo (31%) and Gornji Tavankut (26.6%).
 Members of Bunjevci community are divided among themselves on the question of ethnic identity since many identify themselves as Croats, with many cases in which one sibling has declared as Bunjevac, while the other one has declared as Croat.
 In the past, they spoke a specific Ikavian-Shtokavian dialect of Serbo-Croatian language, while nowadays they mostly declare their language as Serbian.

 Macedonians

 There are 7,021 Macedonians in Vojvodina or 0.4% of the population.
 The largest concentrations of Macedonians are found in southern Banat, in the municipality of Plandište (7.7%) and the city of Pančevo (2.6%).
 Macedonians form significant part of populations in two villages located in the administrative area of city of Pančevo, Jabuka (23.7%) and Kačarevo (11.2%), as well as in the village of Dužine (27%) in municipality of Plandište.
 They settled in Vojvodina during the 20th century, mostly after World War II.
-They mostly speak Serbian.
+Macedonians mostly speak Serbian.